 Real Estate in the firm’s Cambridge office are said to have a “strong track record of advising on strategic land matters” and also advising on acquisition, lease and sale of commercial property.

 Head of team James Simpson is ranked in Band 2, with clients calling him “pragmatic and commercially astute”.
-Partner Susanne Hinde, ranked in Band 4 is said by clients to be “very attuned to our commercial property needs.”

 The “comprehensive” property litigation team are “well known for […] agricultural and commercial land expertise.”
 Natalie Minott is noted as a notable practitioner and is ranked in Band 3.
 One client said she has “an understanding of our problems and concerns while still being commercial in her opinions.”